Israeli forces strike Syria air base — report | DW | 02.06.2019

 "We hold the Syrian regime accountable and will firmly operate against any attempt to harm Israeli civilians," an IDF statement said.

-Last month, Israel said its aircraft had hit a Syrian military post in response to anti-aircraft fire against one of its combat planes.
+Last month, Israel said its aircraft had hit a Syrian military post in response to anti-aircraft fire at one of its combat planes.
 One Syrian soldier was killed, according to state-run media.

 Read more: Iran's military power: What you need to know